MartinL1/I2C_DMAC/README.md

 # I2C_DMAC
 Arduino Zero (SAMD21) based non-blocking I2C library using the Direct Memory Access Controller (DMAC).

+This library employs the SAMD21/SAMD51's DMAC module to transfer data to and from I2C sensors or EEPROM, while simultaneously freeing up the CPU to perform other calculations in the meantime.
+In time critical applications this can lead to a significant boost in processor performance.

 ## __Version__